jina-ai/jina/docs/how-to/opentelemetry.md

       - targets: ['otel-collector:8888']
 ```

-The Prometheus configuration now need only scrape from the OpenTelemetry Collector to get all the data from OpenTelemetry Metrics instrumented applications.
+The Prometheus configuration now only needs to  scrape from the OpenTelemetry Collector to get all the data from OpenTelemetry Metrics instrumented applications.

 ### Running a Flow locally

 Run the Flow and a sample request that we want to instrument locally.
-If the backends are running successfully the Flow has exported data to the Collector which can be queries and viewed which will be discussed next.
+If the backends are running successfully the Flow has exported data to the Collector which can be queried and viewed.

 ```python
 from jina import Flow, Document, DocumentArray